James Wallace saved 400,000 Qantas air points over 16 years, then they disappeared

-An Auckland man who has been saving his air points for 16 years was horrified when he discovered all 400,000 of them had expired.
+An New Plymouth man who has been saving his air points for 16 years was horrified when he discovered all 400,000 of them had expired.

 James Wallace, 39, had been saving his Qantas Frequent Flyer air points since he went on his OE in 2003 and had been basing his financial decisions and purchasing habits around where he can earn the most points.